2011 UBS rogue trader scandal: Mechanics

-The fallout
+Aftermath

 On 24 September 2011 Oswald Grübel, the CEO of UBS resigned "to assume responsibility for the recent unauthorized trading incident", according to a memo to UBS staff.
 Bloomberg reported UBS to be "in disarray" following the departure of the CEO as a result of the scandal.
 Ten days later the co-heads of Global Equities at UBS, Francois Gouws and Yassine Bouhara, also resigned.

 UBS stated that no client's funds were lost as a result of the scandal, but according to The Daily Telegraph, the reputation of UBS could suffer "significant damage", and that the amount lost was almost the same as the savings UBS had planned via the elimination of 3,500 jobs.

 In mid-November 2011 UBS announced that it would cut back half of the risk-weighted assets in its investment bank over the next five years to reduce risk exposure in the wake of the trading scandal.
-In June 2012 UBS announced that their ongoing investigation has resolved the weaknesses that made this unauthorized trading possible.
-Along with their auditors, Ernst & Young Ltd., UBS aim to confirm this with internal control of financial reporting in December 2012.
+In June 2012 UBS announced that their ongoing investigation had resolved the weaknesses that made the unauthorized trading possible.
+Along with their auditors, Ernst & Young Ltd., UBS aimed to confirm this with internal control of financial reporting in December 2012.

 On 26 November 2012, the United Kingdom's financial regulator fined UBS £29.7 million ($47.6 million) for system and control failings that allowed Kweku Adoboli to cause over $2 billion losses through unauthorized trading in London.